Businesses often compare social media packages and retainers as if one is modern and the other is outdated. That frame is too simple.

 The most common mistake is choosing by price without understanding workload shape.

-For example, a package may look more affordable, but if the business keeps needing extra strategy, more revisions, landing-page input, or campaign support, the package stops fitting.
+For example, a package may look more affordable at first.
+If the business keeps needing extra strategy, more revisions, landing-page input, or campaign support, the package stops fitting.
 The provider then has to bolt on work around the edges, and the pricing logic becomes messy.

 This is where analytics and even CPA thinking can help.
 If the service model is making execution slower or more fragmented, the total acquisition cost can increase even if the monthly fee looked attractive.